kivancguckiran/torcs-rl-agent/README.md

 ## TORCS

 Competition took place within TORCS environment and the winner agent was our Pesla agent.
+There is an upcoming conference paper regarding architecture.

 ## Usage